Who are we?

 The Post Growth Institute (PGI) brings creativity and clarity to complex economic challenges.
 While we articulate the causes of the harsh realities that underlie our current global predicament, we also outline specific steps toward a thriving, alternative future focused on better, not bigger.

-The Post Growth Institute’s mission is to inspire, mobilize, and support individuals, businesses, and communities in transitioning to a thriving, sustainable society based on the continuous circulation of resources within ecological limits.
+Our mission is to inspire, mobilize, and support individuals, businesses, and communities in transitioning to a thriving, sustainable society based on the continuous circulation of resources within ecological limits.

 Carolina Castañeda del Río